vstinner/sixer/README.rst

 * Version 0.6.1

+ - Code adding new imports respect better OpenStack coding style on imports.
+   For example, it adds two empty lines after imports, instead of a single line.
  - Add --app command line option to specify the Python module of the application, to help sorting imports
  - Display the name of the operation which modified files